 Marketing automation software features

-The many MA solutions include a vast range of feature, which can be overwhelming when shopping for the right platform.
+The many MA solutions include a vast range of features, which can be overwhelming when shopping for the right platform.
 Herrick stresses that it’s important for small business owners to identify their company’s needs before looking for a solution, as some features may be more closely paired with the requirements of larger, enterprise-level organizations.

-Musto says that business owners should look not only at the features and functions of potential marketing automation platforms, but also at “the breadth and quality of the MA vendor’s partnerships and integrations.”
+Musto says that business owners should look not only at the features and functions of potential marketing automation platforms, but also at “the breadth and quality of the marketing automation vendor’s partnerships and integrations.”
 Because there are often few people available within a small business to oversee the marketing automation function, deploying a system that takes advantage of existing datasets and tools increases the team’s efficiency.